awsdocs/aws-net-developer-guide/doc_source/net-dg-hosm.rst

 Create an IAM role that has the appropriate permissions to access |S3|.

-.. topic:: To create the IAM role
+To create the IAM role:

 #.
 Open the |IAM| console.